shallomkanyori/alx-backend-user-data/0x03-user_authentication_service/README.md

 Implement the `Auth.valid_login` method.
 It should expect `email` and `password` required arguments and return a boolean.

 Try locating the user by email.
 If it exists, check the password with `bcrypt.checkpw`.
 If it matches return `True`.
 In any other case, return `False`.

+### Task 9
+Implement a `_generate_uuid` function in the `auth` module.
+The function should return a string representation of a new UUID.
+Use the `uuid` module.

+Note that the method is private to the `auth` module and should NOT be used outside of it.